 Visit your doctor for regular check ups.
 Report any side effects.
 Continue your course of treatment unless your doctor tells you to stop.
 You will need blood work done while you are taking this medicine.

-Do not become pregnant while taking this medicine.
+Do not become pregnant while taking this medicine or for 30 days after stopping it.
 Women should inform their doctor if they wish to become pregnant or think they might be pregnant.
 There is a potential for serious side effects to an unborn child.
 Talk to your health care professional or pharmacist for more information.
-Do not breast-feed an infant while taking this medicine.
-Males who take this medicine should use a condom to avoid pregnancy in their partner.
+Do not breast-feed an infant while taking this medicine and for 2 weeks after the last dose.

 Keep out of the reach of children.

 Store at room temperature between 20 and 25 degrees C (68 and 77 degrees F).
 Throw away any unused medicine after the expiration date.

 What does the pill look like?